Thinking about using an Employer of Record in Spain? Discover why that's not a good idea.

 The income tax rate is progressive and includes state, municipality and church taxes.

 The marginal tax rate cannot be more than 52.06%.
-However, labour market tax, share tax, property value tax, and church tax do not fall under this rule and combined can make the tax go above the 52.7% threshold.
+However, labour market tax, share tax, property value tax, and church tax do not fall under this rule, and combined, they can make the tax go above the 52.7% threshold.

 Municipal tax rates vary, but the average tax rate for 2023 is over 30%.